Rust 07. Modules, Smart Pointers, Concurrency, and Async

 Interpretation / Opinion

-- Interpretation: modules, smart pointers, concurrency, and async are easier to learn as tools for different layers of program design, not as disconnected syntax topics.
+- Key decision at this stage: modules, smart pointers, concurrency, and async are easier to learn as tools for different layers of program design, not as disconnected syntax topics.

 Limits and Exceptions